marmarek/qubes-doc/external/configuration-guides/multimedia.md

 ---
+lang: en
 layout: doc
-title: How to Make a Multimedia TemplateVM
 permalink: /doc/multimedia/
 redirect_from:
 - /en/doc/multimedia/
 - /doc/Multimedia/
 - /wiki/Multimedia/
+ref: 105
+title: How to Make a Multimedia TemplateVM
 ---

 How to Make a Multimedia TemplateVM